 At the Athenaeum Theatre in October, we're celebrating 20 years since Harry Potter and the Philosopher’s Stone with a night of storytelling, music, reading and revelry.
 And, in true Hogwarts spirit, there’ll be a competitive element to the night.
 We’ll broach the eternal, yet controversial, question: Who was the real hero of the Harry Potter series?
 Was it really the eponymous orphan wizard?
 Or was it misunderstood Snape, or heroic brainiac Hermione Granger?
 Was it the Sorting Hat who truly saved the day?

-Ben Pobjie, Clementine Ford, Justin Heazlewood, Jessica Walton, Nayuka Gorrie and Candy Bowers and others (to be announced) will make the case for their chosen hero in an evening of wonder, wizardry and hardcore fanning out.
+Ben Pobjie, Clementine Ford, Josh Earl, Justin Heazlewood, Jessica Walton, Nayuka Gorrie, Cal Wilson, C.S.
+Pacat and Candy Bowers will make the case for their chosen hero in an evening of wonder, wizardry and hardcore fanning out.
 Plus, there’ll be a performance by a quartet from the Melbourne Symphony Orchestra.
 All houses welcome.
 Even Slytherins (sort of).

 This event will be Auslan interpreted.

 Presented in partnership with Melbourne Symphony Orchestra.

 Clementine Ford is a Melbourne-based writer, speaker and feminist thinker.
 She is a columnist for Fairfax’s Daily Life and is a regular contributor to the Age and Sydney Morning Herald.
 Through her twice-weekly columns for Daily Life, Clementine explores issues of gender inequality and pop culture.
 Fight Like a Girl is her first book.